xlladdins/xll/docs/Excel4MacrosH-P.md

 **OPEN.DIALOG**(file\_filter, button\_text, title, filter\_index)

-File\_filter    is the file filtering criteria to use, as text.
+File\_filter&nbsp;&nbsp;&nbsp;&nbsp;is the file filtering criteria to use, as text.
 For Microsoft Excel for Windows, file\_filter consists of two parts, a descriptive phrase denoting the file type followed by a comma and then the MS-DOS wildcard file filter specification, as in "Text Files (\*.TXT), \*.TXT, Add-in Files (\*.XLA), \*.XLA".
 Groups of filter specifications are also separated by commas.
 Each separate pair is listed in the file type drop-down list box.
 File\_filter can include an asterisk (\*) to represent any sequence of characters and a question mark (?) to represent any single character.
 For Microsoft Excel for the Macintosh, file\_filter consists of file type codes separated by commas, as in "TEXT,XLA ,XLS4".
 Spaces are significant and should not be inserted before or after the comma separators unless they are part of the file type code.

-Button\_text    is the text used for the Open button in the dialog.
+Button\_text&nbsp;&nbsp;&nbsp;&nbsp;is the text used for the Open button in the dialog.
 If omitted, "Open" will be used.
 Button\_text is ignored on Microsoft Excel for Windows.

-Title    specifies the dialog window title.
+Title&nbsp;&nbsp;&nbsp;&nbsp;specifies the dialog window title.
 If omitted, "File Open" will be used as the default.

-Filter\_index    specifies the index number of the default file filtering criteria from 1 to the number of filters specified in file\_filter.
+Filter\_index&nbsp;&nbsp;&nbsp;&nbsp;specifies the index number of the default file filtering criteria from 1 to the number of filters specified in file\_filter.
 If omitted or greater than the number of filters present, 1 will be used as the starting index number.
 The argument is ignored on Microsoft Excel for the Macintosh.

 **Remarks**